AustralianCyberSecurityCentre/windows_event_logging/README.md

 # ACSC's Windows Event Logging repository #

-This repository contains Windows Event Forwarding subscriptions, configuration files and scripts that are referenced by ACSC's protect publication, [Technical Guidance for Windows Event Logging](https://asd.gov.au/publications/protect/windows-event-logging-technical-guidance.htm).
+This repository contains Windows Event Forwarding subscriptions, configuration files and scripts that are referenced by ACSC's protect publication, [Technical Guidance for Windows Event Logging](https://www.cyber.gov.au/acsc/view-all-content/publications/windows-event-logging-and-forwarding).

-The repository is structured by having a matching folder per event category from the publication.
-This contains the subscriptions and as required other configuration files or scripts.
+The repository is structured with a matching folder per event category from the publication.
+This contains the subscriptions, and as required other configuration files or scripts.

 ### Subscriptions ###